Pregnenolone side effects and benefits by Ray Sahelian, M.D.- Honest Pregnenolone Information

 A. Pregnenolone is definitely not recommended for teenagers and we suggest you read all the cautions on this page before continuing the pregnenolone.

-Q. Thank you for your wonderfully informative book, Mind Boosters, I am reading it now.
+Thank you for your wonderfully informative book, Mind Boosters.
 I was interested in purchasing pregnenolone in the 5mg dosage, but am having trouble finding pregnenolone in that dosage, mostly they seem to be 10 mg or higher.
 Can you recommend a pregnenolone brand that's available in 5 mg.
 I plan to follow the very reasonable protocol you suggest, taking one 5mg every other day as you suggested, with frequent "hormone holidays."
 I am 68 years old and on a pretty comprehensive supplement program.
-P.S.
 If you ever decide to do a medical research study on pregnenolone, I want to take part in it!

-A. We suggest using even lower dosages of pregnenolone, such as a third of a 10 mg tablet 2 or 3 times a week.
+We suggest using even lower dosages, such as a third of a 10 mg tablet 2 or 3 times a week.